-You will receive many of your health care services at our center - where your team is.
-Our team and center is located at the following address in Garden Grove:
+You will receive many of your health care services at our centers - where your team is.
+Your team will be located at one or more of the following addresses in Orange County:

-13300 Garden Grove Blvd.
+PACE Center 13300 Garden Grove Blvd.
 Garden Grove, CA 92843